Pauldwyer/Yoga-club/README.md

 The site was built as my portfolio project 1 for my course in Full Stack Software Development with the Code Institute.

+The scope of this project was to build a static front-end site to present useful information to users, using all the technologies that I have learned about so far.

 Link to the live site [Duncannon-Yoga-Club](https://pauldwyer.github.io/Yoga-club/index.html)

 ![Responsive Mockup](https://res.cloudinary.com/dwswn1jvq/image/upload/c_scale,w_620/v1660522565/Duncannon%20Yoga%20Club/am-i-responsive_ma6ghk.png)

-## Technology Used

-The scope of this project was to build a static front-end site to present useful information to users, using all the technologies that I have learned about so far.
-Since the first two modules are HTML and CSS I decided to build the project primarily with these two programming languages.

-  - __HTML5__

-  - __CSS__

-  - __Git Pod__

-  - __Git Hub__

-  - __Balsamiq__

 ## Features

-Please find below details of every feature on the website.

 ### Existing Features